Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Introduction

 In Section 2, we begin by briefly reviewing IV in settings with multiple unordered treatments, laying the groundwork for our analysis.
 As in the analysis of binary treatments in \citet{imbens_identification_1994}, we allow for heterogeneous effects and assume that each instrument is exogenous and satisfies a monotonicity condition.
 Our point of departure is the key result in \citet{kirkeboen_field_2016}: IV can then be used to identify local average treatment effects (LATEs) of unordered treatments under the additional assumptions that the analyst observes individuals' next-best alternatives and an irrelevance condition on preferences.

-In Section 3, we examine whether the additional assumptions of \citet{kirkeboen_field_2016} have testable implications and the bias that may arise if they are violated.
-To do so, it is necessary to stratify the population into a set of instrument-dependent groups sometimes referred to as principal strata.
+The next two sections of the paper examine whether the additional assumptions of \citet{kirkeboen_field_2016} have testable implications and the bias that may arise if they are violated.
+To do so, it is useful to stratify the population into a set of instrument-dependent groups, sometimes referred to as principal strata.
 These groups are defined by the manner in which members of the population react to the instruments.
-In addition to the usual compliers, always takers, and never takers of \citet{imbens_identification_1994}, there are are two so-called defier groups (both of which are distinct from the usual defier group that exists if the monotonicity assumption fails).
+In addition to the usual compliers, always takers, and never takers of \citet{imbens_identification_1994}, there are two so-called defier groups (both of which are distinct from the usual defier group that exists if the usual monotonicity condition fails).
 The first is the next-best defiers.
-In the context of the application of \citet{kirkeboen_field_2016} this group consists of individuals who would choose their preferred field if above the admission cutoff, but otherwise choose fields other than the stated next-best alternative.
+In the context of our empirical application, this group consists of individuals who would choose their preferred field if above the admission cutoff, but otherwise choose fields other than the stated next-best alternative.
 The others are the irrelevance-defiers.
 In our context, the irrelevance assumption means that if crossing the admission cutoff to a given field does not make an individual choose that field, it should not affect her choice of other fields either.

-We next use this stratification of the population to characterize the bias in the IV estimands that may arise in the presence of next-best defiers, or irrelevance defiers, or both.
+In Section 3, we use this stratification of the population to characterize the bias in the IV estimands that may arise in the presence of next-best defiers, or irrelevance defiers, or both.
 It is useful to observe that the bias due to each type of defier has a product structure: It depends on the number of defiers compared to compliers, multiplied by the difference between compliers and defiers in the average payoff to choosing one type of education compared to another.
 Thus, there will be zero bias if there either are no defiers or if the average payoff to choosing one type of education compared to another is the same for defiers and compliers.
-Furthermore, the bias becomes large only if there are both many defiers relative to compliers and there are large differences in the payoff between compliers and defiers.
+Furthermore, the bias becomes large only if there are many defiers relative to compliers \emph{and} there are large differences in the payoff between compliers and defiers.